bowarrowM/heart_disease_analysis/README.md

 * pip install -r requirements.txt

-*or install with the package manager of your choice.
+* or install with the package manager of your choice.
-### All the libraries used: pip install pandas numpy matplotlib seaborn scikit-learn psycopg2-binary python-dotenv sqlalchemy
+* (All the libraries used: pandas numpy matplotlib seaborn scikit-learn psycopg2-binary python-dotenv sqlalchemy)

 Open the project in your preferred IDE (VS Code, PyCharm, etc.)